dcoles/ivle/doc/man/tour.rst

 the subjects you are a tutor in.
 Note that everything a lecturer can do, an admin can also do, for all subjects in the system.

-Click "Intermediate IVLE - Subject home".
+Click "Intermediate IVLE - Subject home" (the one which does not display a semester -- implying the currently active semester).
 From here, you will see largely the same view as a student, but with more buttons.
 "Change details" allows you to modify the subject properties.
 "Enrol users" allows you to add existing IVLE users as students or tutors of the subject you are teaching (this is currently an irreversible action).

 Managing projects
 -----------------